What Is a Business Model Canvas?

 There are many reasons, but you could imagine the business model canvas as a mission statement for your product roadmap.
 Use product roadmap software for a better experience!

-It acts as a handy reference point to ensure that you always stay right on track and achieve all the strategic goals described in the roadmap.
+It is a handy reference point to ensure that you always stay on track and achieve all the strategic goals described in the roadmap.

 Quicker and easier roadmaps